 Performances of Music in the last year

-Shine, Perishing Republic for flute & clarinet, Christine Richers and True Randall (commissioned by Laura Schwartz) – Davis CA, July 2017
+Shine, Perishing Republic for flute and clarinet, Christine Richers and True Randall (commissioned by Laura Schwartz) – Davis CA, July 2017

 Three Solar Essences, for Ensemble Mise-en – Davis CA, May 2017